-Entity level controls
+• Entity level controls

-The primary mechanism through which comfort over risk management and internal control systems is achieved is through assessments of the effectiveness of entity level controls, and the reporting of risk and control issues on a regular basis through the various risk management and risk governance forums.
-Entity level controls are internal controls that have a pervasive influence over the entity as a whole and meet the principles of the COSO framework.
+Entity level controls are a defined suite of internal controls that have a pervasive influence over the entity as a whole and meet the principles of the COSO framework.

 They include controls related to the control environment, such as the Bank's values and ethics, the promotion of effective risk management and the overarching governance exercised by the Board and its non-executive committees.

-The design and operational effectiveness of entity level controls are assessed annually as part of the assessment of the effectiveness of internal controls over financial reporting.
-If issues are significant to the Bank, they are escalated to the Audit Committee for financial reporting issues and/or the Risk Committee for all other risk types.
+The design and operational effectiveness of entity level controls are assessed on an ongoing basis.
+If issues are significant to the Bank, they are escalated to the Risk Committee and also Audit Committee, if concerning financial reporting matters.

-· Process level transactional controls
+Process level transactional controls

 Key process level controls that mitigate the risk of financial misstatement are identified, recorded and monitored in accordance with the risk framework.
 This includes the identification and assessment of relevant control issues, against which action plans are tracked through to remediation.
-The Audit Committee and Risk Committee have continued to receive regular updates on the Bank's ongoing activities for improving the effective oversight of 'end-to-end' business processes, which continue to identify opportunities for enhancing key controls, such as through the use of automation technologies.
+The Audit Committee has continued to receive regular updates on the Bank's ongoing activities for improving the effective oversight of 'end-to-end' business processes, and management continued to identify opportunities for enhancing key controls, such as through the use of automation technologies.